 Here is the query plan for a subquery

 If you look closely you’ll see there is a Merge Join operation.
-The subquery is being translated into the same set of operation used for the join.
+The subquery uses the same set of operations to return a result as you see with the join!
 In fact, if you look at the corresponding joins query plan, you’ll see it is very similar.
 You can get more detail about his in my article what is a query plan.

 Subqueries and joins can be confusing, but they don’t have to be that way.
 I have put together a really great series of videos explaining subqueries and their mysteries.
 Click the button below to see more!